ajasmin/microlp/README.md

 A fast linear programming solver library.

-[Linear programming](https://en.wikipedia.org/wiki/Linear_programming) is a technique for finding the minimum (or maximum) of a linear function of a set of continuous variables subject to linear equality and inequality constraints.
+[Linear programming](https://en.wikipedia.org/wiki/Linear_programming) is a technique for finding the minimum (or maximum) of a linear function of a set of variables subject to linear equality and inequality constraints.

 ## Features